OneManStudio-IL/mocpilot-app/docs/Introducing/about-app.md

 ## 📱 Availability

-Controlz is free to download and is available on both Android and Apple devices
+MOCPilot is free to download and is available on both Android and Apple devices

 ---

-Empower your LEGO® creations with **Controlz**, bringing them to life through advanced control features, intuitive navigation, and flexible configuration options.
+Empower your LEGO® creations with **MOCPilot**, bringing them to life through advanced control features, intuitive navigation, and flexible configuration options.